 Fig. 2.
 Characterization of the S1B3inL1 binding site.
-A) Composite cryo-EM density map for the SARS-CoV-2 spike ectodomain in complex with S1B3inL1, shown as two orthogonal views.
+(A) Composite cryo-EM density map for the SARS-CoV-2 spike ectodomain in complex with S1B3inL1, shown as two orthogonal views.
 The spike protomers are colored blue, gray, and pink, and the macrocyclic peptide is colored gold.
 (B) Surface representation of the S1B3inL1-bound S1B overlaid with the S1B-bound ACE2 (PDB ID: 6M0J).
-Residues 388-399, 421-431 and 511-520, identified by HDX-MS, are colored dark blue.
-C) Close-up view showing the interactions between S1B3inL1 and the SARS-CoV-2 S1B.
-D) Close-up view of the S1B3inL1-bound closed S1B.
+Residues 388 to 399, 421 to 431 and 511 to 520, identified by HDX-MS, are colored dark blue.
+(C) Close-up view showing the interactions between S1B3inL1 and the SARS-CoV-2 S1B.
+(D) Close-up view of the S1B3inL1-bound closed S1B.
 Selected S1A and S2 residues are shown as sticks, and putative solvent densities are shown as a mesh.
-E) Relative SARS-CoV-2 pseudovirus inhibition activity of peptides with residues at positions 2 to 16 substituted for alanine, with sequences of peptides used in the assay displayed in the table.
-Activities are shown as pIC50 values, with a higher pIC50 value indicating more potent activity.
-Alanine mutations for which no inhibition was detected are denoted as 'ND'.
-F) Initial poses for S1b3inL1 in binding sites (BS) 1-3 (colored by spike protomer as in panel A) are shown in surface representation.
+(E) Relative SARS-CoV-2 pseudovirus inhibition activity of peptides with residues at positions 2 to 16 substituted for alanine, with sequences of peptides used in the assay displayed in the table.
+Activities are shown as plC50 values, with a higher plC50 value indicating more potent activity.
+Alanine mutations for which no inhibition was detected are denoted as "ND".
+(F) Initial poses for S1b3inL1 in binding sites (BS) 1-3 (colored by spike protomer as in panel A) are shown in surface representation.
 Coordinates for final poses after 300 ns are shown in licorice representation.
 Initial coordinates of the full-length spike are shown in transparent surface representation.
-G) Center of mass (COM) evolution for S1B3inL1 BS1-3 from a single representative trajectory.
-BS2 and 3 peptides (cyan and black) exhibit large COM movements over the 300 ns trajectory, relative to BS1 peptide.
-H) Distance between the COM of S1B3inL1 in BS1-3 and the COM of the closest S1B in the initial coordinates.
+(G) Center of mass (COM) evolution for S1B3inL1 BS1-3 from a single representative trajectory, selative to BS1 peptide.
+(H) Distance between the COM of S1B3inL1 in BS1-3 and the COM of the closest S1B in the initial coordinates.
 S1B3inL1 COM movements in BS2 and 3 are decoupled from COM movements in the S1B.
-BS1 remains stable with the closed S1B.
-I).
-Root mean square fluctuation (RMSF) over all S1B3inL1 atoms averaged over each sampled trajectory.
+BS1 remains stable with the closed S1B. (h).
+Root-mean-square fluctuation (RMSF) over all S1B3inL1 atoms averaged over each sampled trajectory.
 S1B3inL1 in BS1 remains more conformationally stable than BS2 and 3.